pantos9000/pantos9000.github.io/content/2024-05-04-per-directory-git-config.md

 +++
-title = "Per-directory config of git user settings and ssh authentication" date = 2024-05-04
+title = "Per-directory git config" date = 2024-05-04

 [taxonomies]
 tags = ["git", "ssh"]

+[extra]
+toc = true
 +++

 # Multiple SSH keys

-To generate a new key for a new account or service:
+To generate a new key for each account or service:

 ```bash
 ssh-keygen -t ed25519 -C "foo@blarb.org" -f "~/.ssh/foo"
 ssh-keygen -t ed25519 -C "bar@blubb.org" -f "~/.ssh/bar"
 ```

-# Different SSH keys for different services

 If the keys are used for accounts in different services like *github* or *bitbucket*, we can have each service use a different ssh config.